All New Championship for the Northeast:

 Interstate Kart Series

 If variety is the spice of life, the Interstate Kart Series (IKS) gives go-kart racers in the Northeast the chance to pour it on at a variety of tracks.
 The series is run by NHKA Racing Series Race Director Mike Camarra in collaboration with Dave Davies of the F1 Outdoors club series.
-The first IKS season was split evenly between the two tracks.
-Everyone is looking forward to see what 2015 brings!
+The 2015 IKS season will again be split evenly between the two tracks – plus we’re working on a couple surprise additions!

 In the first season of the IKS, the series hosted the first karting event at the newly opened Thompson Speedway Motorsports Park.
 It also drew some of the biggest grids of karts seen at New Hampshire Motor Speedway and F1 Outdoors.
 The 2015 season promises even more great competition.

 “We want to give karters in the Northeast a good reason to race at more than one track without forcing anyone to chase points for their home series,” says Camarra.
 “With IKS championships at stake, a competitor can go to other tracks and feel comfortable racing as hard as they can against the local drivers.
 There are great new facilities opening soon as well as great existing ones, plus there are other venues we’re working to develop.
 As soon as we we shake hands with one of these tracks, we’ll be waving racers in the door right behind us to try the place out.
 The IKS is all about big grids and cool, new experiences.”